 Field labels, placeholder text, and menu items should be in sentence case.

 In a single form, mark only the required fields or only the optional fields, depending on whichever is less frequent in the entire form.
-If most of the pickers are optional, only the required fields should be give an asterisk or have labels appended with “(required)”.
+If most of the pickers are optional, only the required fields should be given an asterisk or have labels appended with “(required)”.
 If most of the pickers are required, only the optional fields should be appended with “(optional)”.
 An asterisk should never be used to note that a picker is optional.

 When the popover menu is closed: